Australia

 When to use a spreadsheet for forecasting

 Like other software programs, Excel has limitations and potential issues when it comes to using it as your major forecasting tool.
 These issues include the risk of accidental errors and reusing templates that are no longer fit for purpose.
 However, the risk of errors can be minimised through well designed spreadsheets with the appropriate checks and balances.
-Excel is still probably one of the best options for small-to-medium business in the following cases:
+Excel is still probably one of the best options for small-to-medium businesses for the following cases:

 • When deciding on whether to finance a specific project.
 Starting a new product line or taking on a new contract that requires investment.

 • Preparing for an acquisition.
-When preparing for an acquisition it is important to understand the cashflows of the target business to determine an appropriate offer price and to understand the combined value of your business and the target by modelling expected synergies.
+When preparing for an acquisition, it is important to understand the cashflows of the target business to determine an appropriate offer price and to understand the combined value of your business and the target by modelling expected synergies.

 • Deciding whether to replace equipment or extend the life of existing equipment.
 Both scenarios can be modelled out over a specific period and compared based on net present value (NPV).